SOK: A Taxonomy of Attack Vectors and Defense Strategies for Agentic Supply Chain Runtime: The Data Supply Chain

 This vector targets the integrity of the agent’s accumulated knowledge and historical context stored in \textbf{External Memory}.
 These attacks are persistent, allowing a single injection to influence the agent across multiple future sessions.

-\begin{enumerate} \item \textbf{Knowledge Base Contamination:} During \textbf{Retrieval Aggregated Generation (RAG) retrieval} stage, the agent performs a semantic similarity search to extract relevant snippets $D'$ from the vectorized corpus, which are then integrated into the prompt to provide the LLM with grounded evidence.
+\begin{enumerate} \item \textbf{Knowledge Base Contamination:} During Retrieval Aggregated Generation \textbf{retrieval}, the agent performs a semantic similarity search to extract relevant snippets $D'$ from the vectorized corpus, which are then integrated into the prompt to provide the LLM with grounded evidence.
 In the \textbf{generation} phase, the reasoning engine utilizes In-Context Learning to synthesize these external fragments into a coherent response or plan $P'$, a process that inadvertently treats the retrieved $D'$ as a high-priority instruction for the execution of the current task.
 For example, Zhong et al. \cite{zhong2023poisoning} showed that attackers can generate adversarial strings that hijack the vector space to ensure that they are retrieved for a wide range of indiscriminate user questions.
-Building on this, \textit{PoisonedRAG} injects strategically decomposed texts into a retrieval-optimized trigger and a generation-inducing payload.
-Studies show that poisoning only 0.1\% of the external corpus can result in 70\% ASR for targeted queries \cite{zou2024poisonedrag}.
-Approaches such as \textit{as AGENTPOISON} \cite{chen2024agentpoison} utilize constrained optimization to embed a stealthy backdoor.
+Building on this, \textit{PoisonedRAG} injects strategically decomposed texts into a retrieval-optimized \textbf{trigger} and a generation-inducing \textbf{payload}.
+Studies show that poisoning only 0.1\% of the external corpus can result in 70\% ASR for targeted queries \cite{zou2024poisonedrag}.Approaches such as \textit{as AGENTPOISON} \cite{chen2024agentpoison} utilize constrained optimization to embed a stealthy backdoor.
 These backdoors remain dormant until a specific trigger in a future query activates the retrieval of the poisoned trace, with reported ASRs exceeding 80\% in various autonomous tasks \cite{chen2024agentpoison}.
-Furthermore, recent work on graph-structured retrieval systems demonstrates that even advanced GraphRAG pipelines remain vulnerable to relation-level poisoning attacks, where adversaries inject malicious edges into the knowledge graph to influence multi-hop reasoning \cite{liang2025graphrag}.

 \item \textbf{Long Term Memory Poisoning:} Beyond static retrieval, another critical attack surface is the agent's \textbf{Long-Term Memory (LTM)}.
 Unlike the transient context window, LTM serves as a persistent repository that allows agents to store and retrieve episodic experiences (past trajectories) and semantic knowledge across different sessions \cite{weng2023memory}.
 This read-write autonomy enables the agent to accumulate ``experience,'' but it also creates a feedback loop vulnerability where the agent can be tricked into ``poisoning itself.''
 Without having the privilege to the memory bank, \textit{MINJA} framework \cite{yao2025minja} proposed an attack mechanism that can inject malicious records into the memory bank only via queries.
 It appends an instruction-heavy 'indication prompt' to a benign query containing a specific 'victim term' to trigger the injection, achieving an average ASRs 76.8\%. \end{enumerate}